 44% of students surveyed in the 2020 Princeton Review College Hopes and Worries Survey say that they will choose a college with the best program that fits their career interests.

 For community college students that means they are looking for affordable schools that will help them get a career that pays well after graduation or put them on a pathway into a 4-year college to get their bachelor’s degree.

 Helping students understand their investment with Awato

 Students are more invested in their college education than ever before.
 Students are interested in getting personalized information about:

 - The career outcomes are available after completion at each college

-When students have the ability to shop around, colleges want to be able to stand out by explain their value to prospective students and provide them with a clear roadmap from enrollment to transferring to a 4-year college or a career.
+When students have the ability to shop around, colleges should want to be able to stand out explaining their value to prospective students and providing them with a clear roadmap from enrollment to transferring to a 4-year college or a career.

 Awato’s interactive content and robust career assessment platform assist both admissions teams and students alike.